CMYK

 The more spot colours used, the more film and plates are needed, hence the increased costs.

-To keep costs down it's possible to create tints of a spot colour without needing extra film or plates.
-The example (shown on the left) consists of Pantone® 032 at: 100% + 50% + 25%.
-These 3 'shades' would all be on 1 piece of film & 1 plate.
+100% + 50% + 25%.
+These 3 'shades' would all be on 1 piece of film &

-(4 colour process, or CMYK)
+Process Colours (4 colour process, or CMYK)

 Process colours are normally used where continuous tones (as in photographs) are required.
 The primary colours Cyan, Magenta & Yellow are mixed with Black to produce the full range of colours.